 - 4.6 There is a formal policy for the annual internal review of the programme which is conducted by the Curriculum Unit and AQAC during which academic tutors, programme managers meet to discuss employers and Academic Advisory Committee's feedback so that suitable actions are taken.
-The process starts by evaluating each course in detail and concludes with a list of actions to be taken which is translated into a new action plan and areas for improvements.
-The BWM programme committee and Faculty Board monitor the process throughout the year.
+The process starts by evaluating each course in details and concludes with a list of actions to be taken which is translated into a new action plan and areas for improvements.
+The BVD programme committee and Faculty Board monitor the process throughout the year.
 Interviewed staff indicated their participation in reviewing each course and developing the action plan.
 The Panel notes that although the process is clear and followed; yet evidence of actions taken after the revision was not sufficient to provide further enhancement and improvement to the programme.
 The Panel recommends that the Faculty of Engineering, Design and ICT further utilise the generated data from the annual programme review to improve its quality assurance system and strengthen the delivery of the programme. - 4.7 Periodic programme review at BP is grounded by policies including Programme Approval, Assessment and Moderation, and Evaluation and Review.
 According to the Programmes Approval Policy programmes are reviewed every four years where academic staff members and programme managers consider: student progression, moderation procedures, learning outcomes, feedback from employers, and staff needs for professional development.
-Upon the completion of the review, recommendations are produced in order to improve the quality assurance management.
-During interview sessions, the Panel was informed that the BWM programme is under full review as of May 2015 and should be completed by December 2015.
+Upon completion of the review completion, recommendations are produced in order to improve the quality assurance management.
+During interview sessions, the Panel was informed that the BVD programme is under full review as of May 2015 and should be completed by December 2015.
 The Panel is satisfied with the efforts of the EDICT Faulty to conduct a periodic review for its programmes every four years. - 4.8 BP acquires feedback via its Institutional Quality Survey Framework, which includes surveys on tutors, courses, student experience, student services, and alumni.
 Analysis of these surveys is used to enhance the quality of the programme and its delivery.
-From interviews, the Panel was informed that alumni and employers' surveys have been drafted and awaiting the approval of senior management.
-Students surveys are analysed by the Quality, Measurement and Analysis Unit (QMAP) and results are forwarded to the
+From interviews, the Panel was informed that alumni and employers' surveys have been drafted and awaiting senior management approval.
+Students surveys are analysed by the Quality, Measurement and Analysis Unit (QMAP) and results are forwarded to the Dean, Head of School, and teaching staff.
+Interviewed staff expressed their satisfaction with the results of the surveys as these results led into enhancing their professional development plans and improving the quality of the programme delivery.
+The Panel recommends that